dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ### Null or error handling

--   `[ID/Altitude/Temp/Heading] Column`: If any of these options are left blank, the respective column is not renamed.
+-   **ID/Altitude/Temperature/Heading Columns**: If any of these options are left blank, the respective column is not renamed.
 Instead, a `NA` column of the desired name is appended.
--   `[ID/Altitude/Temp/Heading] Column`: For any of these settings, if a column name is provided but isn't found in the input dataset, a warning is provided and a NA column of the desired name is appended.
+-   **ID/Altitude/Temperature/Heading Columns**: For any of these settings, if a column name is provided but isn't found in the input dataset, a warning is provided and a NA column of the desired name is appended.
--   `EPSG`: If no EPSG code is provided, defaults to EPSG:32733 (UTM zone 33S).
+-   **EPSG**: If no EPSG code is provided, defaults to EPSG:32733 (UTM zone 33S).
 If the input is an invalid EPSG, the App will throw an error.